0MARr00t/mansoftesting/README.md

 - **Software** runs on computers.
 - **Web apps** run in browsers on both desktop and mobile.
 - **Mobile apps** run directly on mobile devices.
-All are software — just built for different environments.
+All are software but just built for different environments.

 ---